On the section conjecture over fields of finite type: Introduction

-M. Sa\"idi proved two results concerning this question in \cite{sai16}.
+M. Sa\"idi proved two results concerning the question above in \cite{sai16}.
 The first is conditional on a conjecture similar to the Tate-Shafarevich conjecture and regards all hyperbolic curves, while the second is unconditional but restricted to curves which descend to number fields.
+Furthermore, in joint paper with M. Tyler \cite{saty21}, he gave a positive answer to the analogous question for a birational version of the section conjecture \cite[\S 18.4]{sti13}.